 5. Waiting too late to file

-Filing after the deadline—that’s April 18 this year—is a very costly mistake.
+Filing after the deadline—that’s April 17, 2018—is a very costly mistake.
 Even if you can’t afford to pay your entire tax bill, it’s important to file and pay something.

 If your return is more than 60 days late, you’ll now pay a minimum of $205 or 100 percent of the taxes owed, whichever is less.
 The penalty for failing to file (or filing late) is about 5 percent per month on any taxes owed, up to 25 percent.
 The penalty for failing to pay is generally .5 percent per month on your unpaid taxes, also up to 25 percent.
 When both penalties apply, the IRS will cap the penalties at 5 percent per month.